Pumas UNAM: The legend begins: 1970s

 After two years under the management of Alfonso "El Pescado" Portugal, the Spaniard Ángel Zubieta took the reins of the team.
 This enabled the program to identify "foreign" reinforcements, but rely on promoting from the youth system.

 The first half of the decade was marked by the arrival of three of the most important foreign players in the existence of the club; the Peruvian Juan José Muñante, the Serbian Velibor "Bora" Milutinović, and the Brazilian Cabinho.
-They arrived to join a solid base of native-players such as Miguel Mejía Barón, Héctor Sanabria, Arturo Vázquez Ayala, José Luis "Pareja" López, and Leonardo Cuellar.
+They arrived to join a solid base of native-players such as Miguel Mejía Barón, Héctor Sanabria, Arturo Vázquez Ayala, Pareja López, and Leonardo Cuéllar.
 In the second half of the decade those same players would give the club its first titles in the top division.

 In 1975 the club adopted a new administration consisting of an independent civil association that helped the university to support the club.
 In the 1974–75 season, Universidad won the Copa México and the Campeón de Campeones.
 In the 1976–77 season, Club Universidad became league champion for the first time in its history.
 That championship was followed by two sub championships.
 The culmination of a successful decade for Club Universidad came with the debut of Hugo Sánchez.
 In 1978, Club Universidad would signed Ricardo "Tuca" Ferretti, a player that will prove to be vital for the team in the coming decade.

 Consolidation: 1980s

 In the 1980–81 season, Universidad won its second league championship.
 That season was also the last season Hugo Sánchez played for the club.
 In the following season, the Pumas won the CONCACAF Championship and the Interamerican Cup.

 This decade also marked the national recognition of the work performed by the club, and the revolutionary and dynamic style of play that helped Mexican football overall.
 For the 1986 FIFA World Cup, the Mexican Football Federation appointed the manager of Universidad, Velibor "Bora" Milutinović as the manager of the Mexico national football team.
 Milutinović called numerous Pumas and former Pumas to the nation team, including Hugo Sánchez, Félix Cruz Barbosa, Rafael Amador, Raúl Servín, Miguel España, Manuel Negrete and Luis Flores.
-This generation of players gave great satisfactions not only to the followers of Pumas, but also to the Mexican football fans.
+This generation of players gave great satisfactions not only to the followers of Universidad Nacional, but also to the Mexican football fans.